o-t-w/blog/src/content/blog/image-function.md

 description: Working with the CSS image() function
 ---

+The CSS `image()` function is intended as a replacement for `url()` but for the time being it only works with colors.
+Using image files like `image("kitten.jpg")` doesn't work in any browser yet.
+In this article, I'll look at why a solid color image can be useful.

-In CSS, the gradient syntax can be used to create a single solid non-gradient color:
+In CSS, the gradient syntax can be used to create a single solid color:

 ```css
 div {